mik-laj/discovery-api/gen_data/release_notes_md/iam_docs_release_notes.md

 **DEPRECATED:**

-Using the Cloud IAM API to sign JSON Web Tokens (JWTs) or binary blobs is now deprecated.
+Using the IAM API to sign JSON Web Tokens (JWTs) or binary blobs is now deprecated.

-  * If you use the Cloud IAM API or its client libraries to sign JWTs or binary blobs, you must [ migrate to the Service Account Credentials API ](https://cloud.google.com/iam/docs/migrating-to-credentials-api) before July 1, 2021.
+  * If you use the IAM API or its client libraries to sign JWTs or binary blobs, you must [ migrate to the Service Account Credentials API ](https://cloud.google.com/iam/docs/migrating-to-credentials-api) before July 1, 2021.
   * If you use the ` gcloud ` command-line tool to sign JWTs, you must [ prepare for changes to the ` gcloud ` tool ](https://cloud.google.com/iam/docs/migrating-to-credentials-api#gcloud) before July 1, 2021.

 ##  May 18, 2020

 **CHANGED:**

-Recommendations from the [ Cloud IAM recommender ](https://cloud.google.com/iam/docs/recommender-overview) can now include [ suggestions to create custom roles ](https://cloud.google.com/iam/docs/recommender-overview#custom-roles) .
+Recommendations from the [ IAM recommender ](https://cloud.google.com/iam/docs/recommender-overview) can now include [ suggestions to create custom roles ](https://cloud.google.com/iam/docs/recommender-overview#custom-roles) .